spatie/laravel-slack-alerts/README.md

 ];
 ```

 In the `webhooks_urls.default` key, you must specify a Slack webhook URL.
-You can learn how to get a webhook URL [here](TODO: add link).
+You can learn how to get a webhook URL [in the Slack API docs](https://api.slack.com/messaging/webhooks).

 ## Usage